EnjoinHQ/hopfield/docs/chat/overview.md

 ::: info API Providers

 We currently only support OpenAI, but are working on adding further providers.
-Reach out on [Discord](https://discord.gg/2hag5fc6) or [Github Discussions](https://github.com/propology/hopfield/discussions) if you have any suggestions!
+Reach out on [Github Discussions](https://github.com/EnjoinHQ/hopfield/discussions) if you have any suggestions!

 :::